apache/echarts-doc/en/option/series/sankey.md

 <br>
 **Visual Encoding: **

 The Sankey diagram encodes each `node` of the raw data into a small rectangle.
 Different nodes are presented in different colors as far as possible.
-The `label` next to the small rectangul encodes the name of the node.
+The `label` next to the small rectangle encodes the name of the node.

 In addition, the edge between two small rectangles in the diagram encodes the `link` of the raw data.
 The width of edge is shown proportionally to the `value` of `link`.